 All children throughout the school are monitored regularly to ensure they continue to access the curriculum successfully and to help early identification of any area of concern.
 A range of evidence is collected through the usual assessment and monitoring arrangements, as well as regular formal discussions between the SEN Coordinator and the class teachers.
-For children with SEND progress can be monitored in relation to their additional needs more frequently.

-This could range from fortnightly, monthly or half termly.
+For children with SEND progress can be monitored in relation to their additional needs this may be fortnightly, monthly or half termly.